 1) Do not be misled by impressive sounding titles or qualifications.

-2) If you wish to be treated by a medically qualified and trained surgeon the vital qualifications they must possess are:
+2) If you wish to be treated by a medically qualified and trained surgeon in the UK the vital qualifications they must possess are:

 I) MB ChB or MB BS